akazorg/php-youtube-api/README.md

 ## Note

-This project was created (as detached fork) because original project [Madcoda PHP Youtube API](https://github.com/madcoda/php-youtube-api) seems to be abandoned and change in Youtube API (depreciation of invideoPromotion part) are breaking the code.
+This project was created (as detached fork) because original project [Madcoda PHP Youtube API](https://github.com/madcoda/php-youtube-api) seems to be abandoned and change in Youtube API (depreciation of invideoPromotion part) is breaking the code.

 Version 1.2.5 fixes the issue.